waldyrturquetti/channel-communication-semantic-web-project-with-python-graphql-and-neo4j/README.md

 ### Neo4J

-Don't forget to configure your local Neo4j, create the file `.env` in root path and put you credentials in there.
+Don't forget to configure your local Neo4j, create the file `.env` in root path and put you credentials there.